ionic-team/ionic-framework/core/src/components/item/readme.md

 The mode determines which platform styles to use.
 Possible values are: `"ios"` or `"md"`.
 For more information, see [Platform Styles](/docs/theming/platform-specific-styles).

-#### tappable

-boolean

-Whether or not this item should be tappable.
-If true, a button tag will be rendered.
-Defaults to `false`.